Jayer117-ball/HighandDry/README.md

 ### 🕹 In-Game
 1. Complete the intro with Doc.
 DO NOT LEAVE THE HOUSE.
 2. Save and exit the game.
 Reload your save.
-3. Pip boy real time map should be working correctly.
+3. **Pip boy real time map** and **Condition Meter Icons** should be working correctly.
+4. Set up hotkeys for grenades, mines, and/or throwables
+5. Equip te weapon > hold "Z" or grab and press G, H, or B and it should create a hotkey for that weapon.
+Press again to switch back to your previous weapon.

 ---